matt1007k/iesppubfgc-biblioteca/wp-content/plugins/templately/README.txt

 == Description ==

-# Ultimate Templates Cloud for WordPress #
+## Ultimate Templates Cloud for WordPress - Elementor & Gutenberg Supported ##

 Take your favourite Page Builders to a whole new level & manage all your designs in one place with [Templately](https://templately.com)